YassenAli/Task-Manager-by-CPP/README.md

 - List processes and display basic information.
 - Sort processes by name, PID, and memory usage.
-- Retrieve and display detailed process information based on the operating system.
+- Retrieve and display detailed process information based on the operating system (windows or linux).

 ## Example Output